 Understanding user behaviors is a cornerstone of building onboarding UX patterns.
 But do you know your users?
 Don’t rush to answer ‘yes’; it takes a lot of time and research to determine your audience, categorize it and get to know each type of user.
 We divide it into three stages:

-● Analyze experience and iterate.
-Your site or app already has onboarding but people still bounce?
+Analysis and iteration: Your site or app already has onboarding but people still bounce?
 You probably got something wrong.
 Learn from your mistakes and iterate design phases until you get the desired result.
 Read our article on—and learn the best practices in—user onboarding UX.

 Best onboarding design examples

 Long onboarding processes that guide the user through each and every feature of the app are likely to make users exhausted.
 That’s why it’s critical to break the guided tour into small pieces, making a screen-by-screen tutorial with tasks formulated in one sentence.
-This is especially relevant for mobile interfaces where a screen can be browsed with a swipe of a thumb.
+This is especially relevant for app onboarding best practices where a screen can be browsed with a swipe of a thumb.

-A good alternative to a guided tour is a contextual onboarding approach, with hints popping up at the point of action.
+Website onboarding best practices often include the contextual onboarding approach, when hints are popping up at the point action.
 This suits an experienced audience that doesn’t need to understand the whole concept, yet may need some guidance at the specific points of interaction.

 Personalization is a must for apps with a content-related value proposition.
 Ask users about their preferences, subscriptions, and wishes so that they get a unique feed and personalized suggestions from the very beginning.